-In the first section of this file you can set castellatedMesh, snap, addLayers to true or false depending on the stages required.
+In the first section of this file, castellatedMesh, snap, addLayers can be set to true or false depending on the stages required.

 The Geometry sub-dictionary lists all surfaces used by snappyHexMeshDict, except the blockMesh geometry, and defines a name for each of them to be used as a reference.